croppers/old_website/index.md

 I'll work closely with your team to meet your organization's needs and create something we can be proud of together.
 Remember that a fun, easy-to-follow tutorial not only benefits your prospective customers but also increases your product's user base and market exposure.

-Feel free to email me for a quote on your next project.
+Feel free to email me for a quote on your next project at [stephen@cropper.info](mailto:stephen@cropper.info).

 Check out my Upwork Profile [Here.](https://www.upwork.com/o/profiles/users/~01cc05bc0870218c19/)